konekoya/imgup/README.md

 Upload images to imgur anonymously via [imgur API](https://apidocs.imgur.com/)

-> ⚠️&nbsp;&nbsp;This package is not released on npm
+> ⚠️&nbsp;&nbsp;This package is not available on npm

 ## Usage